Curry Mile

 The Curry Mile is a nickname for the part of Wilmslow Road running through the centre of Rusholme in south Manchester, England.

+Street

-The name is earned from the large number of restaurants, takeaways and kebab houses specialising in the cuisines of South Asia and the Middle East, thought to be the largest concentration of South Asian restaurants in the United Kingdom.
+The name is earned from the large number of restaurants, takeaways, and kebab houses specialising in the cuisines of South Asia and the Middle East, thought to be the largest concentration of South Asian restaurants in the United Kingdom.
 The Curry Mile is notably busy into the early hours of the morning.
-The area is frequently visited by local students, because of its location near the Oxford Road and Fallowfield campuses of the University of Manchester, Xaverian College and the Oxford Road/All Saints campus of the Manchester Metropolitan University.
+The area is frequently visited by students, because of its proximity to the Oxford Road and Fallowfield campuses of the University of Manchester, Xaverian College, and the Oxford Road/All Saints campus of the Manchester Metropolitan University.

-Shisha

 In the 21st century, shisha bars have multiplied along the street, with some occupying the premises of former pubs.